Glossary

 Other than/more than Human

-Our wild allies including rivers, rocks, and other things normally considered inanimate objects.
+By other-than-human we mean our wild allies including rivers, rocks, and other things normally considered inanimate objects.
 In our experience and that of humans for 99% of our existence, we understand the others to be neither inanimate nor objects, but rather subjects with agency and consciousness.
-When we use the terms ‘more than human’, ‘world’ and ‘whole earth community’ - we are referring to both human beings and those beings that are ‘not human’.

 Post-activist

-Beyond reacting against the way it is because “what we resist persists”.
+Beyond reacting against the way it is because โwhat we resist persistsโ.
 Stepping away from those tools of activism that lead to burnout and repetition of power-over culture.
 Decentering the human narrative.
 Expanding our attention beyond the power-over culture and practices of government and organisations means creating alternatives that give them less power over us.
 Post-activist is not non-activist, it means not centring the problem as a way of addressing it, which would result in replicating the problem through the same power-over consciousness that created it.
 With thanks to Bayo Akomolafe for his fierce presencing of post-activism.

 Rupture and Repair

-When we talk about ‘rupture and repair’ we are referring to the transformativeness potential of conflict.
-The processes of ‘rupture’ and ‘repair’ are part of the Life-Death-Life cycle that Earth renews herself through.
+When we talk about โrupture and repairโ we are referring to the transformativeness potential of conflict.
+The processes of โruptureโ and โrepairโ are part of the Life-Death-Life cycle that Earth renews herself through.
 It is through rupture - a volcano eruption, tidal wave, earthquake, forest fire - that evolutionary leaps and symbiotic relationships are forged.
 Mitochondria, placentas, oxygen breathing organisms, lichen, all arose through the stress of rupture and the inherent impulses towards repair and creativity.
 The problem is when the system does not have time to regenerate because the level of rupture is constant or too large.
-When we apprentice to Earth’s capacity for creative transformation through repair after rupture, we learn about these historic times from a very different perspective.
+When we apprentice to Earthโs capacity for creative transformation through repair after rupture, we learn about these historic times from a very different perspective.
 We must pause when rupture is present, and give space for repair to happen - refraining from forcing it in a particular direction.
 We cannot control repair, we can only hold the intention and create the conditions for its happening.
 Otherwise, we will only repeat the previous ways of being and knowing and the opportunity for imaginal leaps in consciousness and creative never before seen creatures will never be born.
 Can we be both patient and deeply present for the repair that can holistically emerge after rupture?

 See our own approach to Rupture and Repair within our organisation for more.